tmaiaroto/li3_access/README.md

     	)
     ));

-Setting 'requester' => array('user', 'customer') would only apply the rule to anyone that could authenticat as a user or customer.
+Setting 'requester' => array('user', 'customer') would only apply the rule to anyone that could authenticate as a user or customer.
 Setting 'requester' => '*' would mean that all of these auth configurations and people that are not authenticated would have this role applied to them.

 **message**

-Sets the message that will be used **if the `match` paramter is relevant to the request** and **if the user is denied access as a result**.
+Sets the message that will be used **if the `match` parameter is relevant to the request** and **if the user is denied access as a result**.
 Just like the roles themselves these cascade from top to bottom.

 **redirect**